 CONTACT: Jackie Hering – email@example.com

-Now that we have the national championship dates and locations set we are looking for any sponsors or partners in the industry and want to help us make this year a success.
-If you/your business are interested in contributing in kind, with funds, or being a vendor at either of the events please contact Jackie Hering OR share this info with anyone you think might be.
+If you/your business are interested in contributing in kind, with funds, or being a vendor at either of future national championship events please contact Jackie Hering OR share this info with anyone you think might be.
 I have put together a sponsor package document for anyone interested.
 With the help of ATRA we will be greatly expanding our reach and hopefully this will translate into more runners and interest in the sport.

 Past Snowshoe Nationals Results